acampergue/acampergue.github.io/README.md

 * Wrote scripts to automate data updates between webservices (Groovy, Bamboo, JIRA, Confluence).
 * Conducted a partial migration from Ant to Gradle.

-## 2016-2010 - DevOps Engineer - _Thales Services (Paris)_
+## 2010-2016 - DevOps Engineer - _Thales Services (Paris)_

 ### Software development park management

 * Created pre-equipped and pre-configured base images for development computers, including Ubuntu (10.04, 11.04, 12.04, 13.04), Mint (14, 15), and Debian (6.0, 7.0, 8.0).
 * Implemented a mass cloning infrastructure using Clonezilla to effortlessly provision pre-configured developer computers.
-* Automated park inventory using OCS Inventory NG and GLPI
+* Automated park inventory using OCS Inventory NG and GLPI.

-### Packaging, integration and industrialization of deployments
+### Packaging, integration, and industrialization of deployments

 * Automated hypervisor deployment using Preseed, Puppet, and Ansible.
 * Streamlined virtual machine deployment using Shell Scripts and Python development.